-At Sweeney & Associates, LLC, our Quincy family attorneys help clients address a variety of challenging family law issues, understanding the importance of efficiency and compassion necessary in handling these cases.
-Child support is a major issue that our clients must contend with.
-It is guided by our state's laws, and Massachusetts has developed Child Support Guidelines that govern the calculations of child support.
+At Sweeney & Associates, LLC, our Quincy family attorneys help clients address various challenging family law issues, understanding the importance of efficiency and compassion necessary in handling these cases.
+Child support is a significant issue.
+Our state's laws guide it, and Massachusetts has developed Child Support Guidelines that govern child support calculations.

-Both parties' gross income is taken into account when calculating child support as is the amount each parent pays for child care costs, health insurance, dental/vision insurance or other child support obligations.
+Both parties' gross income is taken into account when calculating child support.
+Each parent pays for child care costs, health insurance, dental/vision insurance, or other child support obligations.
 The Probate and Family Court generally follows the calculation derived from applying the Child Support Guidelines.
 If the court decides to deviate from the Guidelines, the judge must make written findings of fact.
 Certain cases require a judge to deviate from the Guidelines.

 For example, if a child has medical disabilities or mental disabilities that require expensive treatment not covered by insurance, the court can order a higher amount of child support.
-Generally, however, the court will order child support based on the Guideline's calculation, and it is important to properly document the income and expenses of both parties.
+Generally, however, the court will order child support based on the Guideline's calculation, and it is essential to document the income and expenses of both parties properly.

-Overtime wages, cash payments in some occupations and expenses that you may not be aware of are important issues to be covered prior to any hearing to ensure that the children receive their legitimate support from their noncustodial parent.
+Overtime wages, cash payments in some occupations, and expenses that you may not be aware of are essential issues to be covered before any hearing to ensure that the children receive legitimate support from their noncustodial parents.

-Please contact our family law attorneys online today, or by calling (617) 300-0212, so we can begin protecting your rights in child support proceedings.
-We offer free initial consultations to all clients, during which we will begin to discuss the details of your case and the best way to proceed.
+Please get in touch with our family law attorneys online today or by calling (617) 300-0212, so we can begin protecting your rights in child support proceedings.
+We offer free initial consultations to all clients, during which we will start to discuss the details of your case and the best way to proceed.